Card Analysis Calculations

 topBottom_balance = (min(top, bottom) / max(top, bottom)) × 100

 This ratio-based approach aligns with industry standards and provides more intuitive scoring.
+Tilt is reported separately on its own tab so it never drags the centering number down.

 By correcting for perspective first, these measurements reflect the card's true physical centering — not just how it appears from the camera angle.
 This produces consistent results regardless of how the photo was taken.